Is ketchup vegan?

 Annie’s organic ketchup

 The ingredients in this brand are also animal-product free.
 It is made from only plant-based sugar, and as well does not contain high fructose corn syrup.
-Something unique is that you will find cloves in the ingredients, which causes you to have a slightly warm feeling in your mouth.
+Something unique is that you will find cloves in the ingredients, which could cause you to have a slightly warm feeling in your mouth.

 Vegan tomato ketchup